CodeLinkIO/MoveAndWhap/README.md

 - NodeJs
   - All of the backend was designed around NodeJs and its features.
 - EthersJs
-  - All blockchain scripts are based on EthersJs, but if you were to replace references in EventTrackingService and MawServices, you change it too Web3Js if you wanted to.
+  - All blockchain scripts are based on EthersJs, but if you were to replace references in EventTrackingService and MawServices, you can change it to Web3Js if you wanted to.
 - PouchDb
   - PouchDb is only used in mawServer.msj but MawServices assumes the database being handed to it is a PouchDB object.
-If you wish to use a different backend you will need to refactor some of the functions that accept PouchDB objects as arguments.
+If you wish to use a different database you will need to refactor some of the functions that accept PouchDB objects as arguments.
 - Hardhat
   - Hardhat is used for all of the local blockchain simulation.
 - React